PerfectFit-project/virtual_coach_daily_step_goal_setting/README.md

 - The repository by Jitesh Gaikwad (https://github.com/AmirStudy/Rasa_Deployment) also contains code for displaying charts, drop-downs, and images in frontend/static/js/script.js (see the function `setBotResponse` for displaying responses from the rasa bot).
 I have removed this code in this example project, but if you need to send such kinds of messages, take a look.
 - `"--debug"` in backend/Dockerfile prints a lot of debugging statements (e.g., for the action prediction).
 This is handy while you are still developing your agent, but can be removed.
 - The Developer tools in Google Chrome show the logs from script.js (i.e., the result of `console.log()`)if you access the frontend via Google Chrome.
-- You may want to remove caching for Nginx in nginx.conf.
+- Think carefully about how you deal with timed out sessions.
+You may want to customize the `action_session_start`: https://rasa.com/docs/rasa/default-actions#customization.

 ## License